jsabastian/jsabastian/README.md

 <img src="https://media.giphy.com/media/t4g6ixKJAA2mA/giphy.gif" width="2500px" height="350px">

-:trophy: 2020 "Life of the Data Party" Award Winner :trophy:
+:trophy: 2020 "Life of the Data Party" Award Winner :trophy:<br>
 I'm also just a boy, sitting in front of a latte, asking it to love me.